fractal-code/meteor-azure/README.md

 ### Support

-We welcome your questions and bug reports in the GitHub [issue tracker](https://github.com/fractal-code/meteor-azure/issues).
+We welcome any questions or bug reports in the GitHub [issue tracker](https://github.com/fractal-code/meteor-azure/issues).

 ### License